 Flush DNS cache on OS X 10.11

 When you flush the DNS cache, what you're doing is removing old cache entries that translate internet domain names (example.com) into IP addresses.
 You're going to need the Terminal for this.
-To open Terminal, open Spotlight and type in, or find it by clicking on the Applications folder and then clicking on Utilities.
+To open Terminal, open Spotlight and type in Terminal, or find it by clicking on the Applications folder and then clicking on Utilities.

 Once launched, type in: